Now Accepting Applications

 - The community

-Those who do not receive an HBSANC Social Impact Scholarship can still submit the same SPNM application directly to HBS in April to attend SPNM without a scholarship.
+Those who do not receive a 2018 HBSANC Social Impact Scholarship can still submit the same SPNM application directly to HBS in April to attend SPNM without a scholarship.

 2016 Scholarship Recipients